This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, whisk together the flour, baking soda, cinnamon, ginger, cloves, and salt.
-Pour into the sugar/butter mixture and mix well.
+• In a separate small bowl, whisk together the flour, baking soda, cinnamon, ginger, cloves, and salt.
+Gradually add this dry mixture to the wet ingredients, mixing just until combined.

 Notes